Leahmarie0504/Leahmarie0504/README.md

 # Welcome to My GitHub Profile 👋

 Hi!
 I'm Leah, a passionate developer who loves building innovative mobile and web applications.
-I recently graduated with an A.S. in Computer Programming and Analysis and am working on exciting projects like **Hustle Bucks**, a productivity app with gamified elements.
+I recently graduated with an A.S. in Computer Programming and Analysis and am working on exciting projects like Hustle Bucks, a productivity app with gamified elements.

 ---